corcorana/restingIAF/iaf_manu.md

 Given that the target alpha peak consisted of a single frequency component, we expected the peak estimation routine to perform with a high degree of accuracy (within the limits of spectral resolution) when a peak could be discriminated from background spectral noise.
 We were however particularly interested in establishing the proportion of spectral peaks that would be detected across various levels of SNR.

-To provide a point of contrast against which the performance of the SGF method of PAF estimation could be compared, we also applied a simpler peak detection routine to the simulation data.
+To provide a point of contrast against which the performance of the SGF method could be compared, we also applied a simpler peak detection routine to the simulation data.
-This latter approach implemented a straightforward local optimisation routine, which amounted to searching a specified region of the PSD (i.e. the same frequency interval searched by the SGF routine) for the frequency bin containing $\text{max } f(x)$, the local maximum.
+This latter approach implemented a straightforward local optimisation routine, which amounted to searching a specified region of the PSD (i.e. the same frequency interval searched by the SGF estimator) for the frequency bin containing $\text{max } f(x)$, the local maximum (LM).
-Further, this local optimum function also evaluated whether the putative peak power estimate was indeed greater than the power estimates in both adjacent frequency bins.
+Further, this local optimum function also evaluated whether the putative peak power estimate was indeed greater than both power estimates in the adjacent frequency bins.
-This feature thus ensured that any suprema at the bounds of the alpha interval were detected, making it functionally equivalent to stipulating that the local maximum must coincide with the occurrence of a downward going zero crossing in the first derivative to qualify as a legitimate peak.
+This feature thus ensured that any suprema at the bounds of the alpha interval were detected, making it functionally equivalent to stipulating that the LM must coincide with the occurrence of a downward going zero crossing in the first derivative to qualify as a legitimate peak.

 #### 2.4.3 Simulation of heterogeneous alpha-band activity within multi-channel datasets
 To ascertain how the SGF method performs when the target alpha peak is more broadly dispersed, we simulated datasets that were comprised of a randomly selected alpha peak situated at the centre of an approximately Gaussian-distributed set of neighbouring frequency components.